 Tortuga Audio preamps utilize LDRs to control volume (i.e. to attenuate the audio signal).

 We use LDRs because the resulting subjective sound quality is amazing.
 Adjectives like clear, open, unveiled, articulate, and uncolored all apply to the LDR.
 All while maintaining excellent bass and overall dynamics even in a passive preamp.

 If LDRs are so great why then why don’t all preamps use LDRs?
 A reasonable question.
 Here’s why not.

 First, LDRs are notoriously difficult to use for volume control.
 They are inherently nonlinear which means they difficult to accurately control over the wide range of resistance needed for effective volume control.

 Secondly, the performance curve of individual LDRs are not consistent even within the same make and model from the same production batch.
 Moreover, their performance curves may even drift slightly over time.

 Last but not least, LDRs have higher distortion characteristics than most other alternatives although not enough that it really matters subjectively (the distortion is well below human detectable levels).

 For all the above reasons most audio designers have avoided taking on the challenge of using LDRs.

-Tortuga Audio took on this challenge several years ago and has not looked back.
+Tortuga Audio took on this challenge over 10 years ago and has not looked back.
 We overcame these technical challenges.
-We are currently on our 4th generation of our LDR preamp control technology.
+We are now on our 5th generation LDR preamp control technology.